hothouseinc2/Hothouse-Inc.-Culture/src/sections/location/were-located-on-the-corner.md

 ---
 id: locations
-headline: We’re located on the corner of risk and potential.
+headline: 'We’re located at the corner of progress and potential. '
 subheading: Our neighborhood helps make us unique.
 Explore what we love about it.
 locations:
   listOflocations: